stephaniechallita/dsl/README.md

 Votre compilateur peut avoir comme point d'entrée [la méthode _doGenerate_](https://www.eclipse.org/Xtext/documentation/103_domainmodelnextsteps.html) de la classe _fr.ice.fsm.generator.FsmGenerator_ pour être appelé à chaque sauvegarde d'un modèle édité avec l'éditeur textuel développé avec Xtext dans la partie précédente.

-## Part 4 (optional) - Interpretation: definition of the Xtend-based interpreter for your language
+### Interpretation: definition of the Xtend-based interpreter for your language

 In this part, we ask you to develop a new visitor that will interpret a given conforming model instead of generating an implementation in a third party language (i.e. Java in the case of the compiler developped in the previous part).
 Similarly to a compiler, an interpreter goes through the asbtract syntax tree of a given model.
 Instead of generating the corresponding code, it interprets the model element in terms of changes in a model state (aka., _context_).
 This is captured in an additional design pattern called [interpreter](https://en.wikipedia.org/wiki/Interpreter_pattern) that can be used to complement the design pattern [visitor](https://refactoring.guru/design-patterns/visitor).